menu

 Selling on TCG Player is an excellent way to get rid of played cards because often the pricing difference between conditions is very low (sometimes one penny) and people just want the cheapest copy and won't complain as long as you grade the card correctly.

 I bought a lot of played cards at the event and that ate into my cash pile very quickly.
 Those cards will be turned into dollars back home.
-I certainly wasn't thinking about how I was beating the exchange rate, I was just unable to pass up a $12 Disciple of Griselbrand with very light scratches on the back that will trade out for near full value.
+I certainly wasn't thinking about how I was beating the exchange rate, I was just unable to pass up a $12 Griselbrand with very light scratches on the back that will trade out for near full value.

 What I Should Have Said Was Nothing